-- For short-answer questions, submit your answers in PDF format as a file called <NetID>-hw5.pdf.
-Word documents will not be accepted. - For programming questions, submit your source file using the filename specified in the question. - You must do all work individually, and you must submit your work electronically via Sakai. - All submitted code will be tested for suspicious similarities to other code, and the test will uncover cheating, even if it is "hidden" (by reordering code, by renaming variables, etc.).
+- For short-answer questions, submit your answers in PDF format to the GradeScope assignment "Homework 5 written". - For programming questions, submit your source file using the filename specified in the question to the GradeScope assignment "Homework 5 code". - o Programs that show good faith effort will receive a minimum of 25% credit. - You must do all work individually, and you must submit your work electronically via GradeScope. - O All submitted code will be tested for suspicious similarities to other code, and the test will uncover cheating, even if it is "hidden" (by reordering code, by renaming variables, etc.).